In my Crane elephant cool mist humidifier review I’ll tell you how it stacks up and if it’s worth the money.

 The humidifier’s main job is to increase your child’s comfort level and/or relieve sickness or other dry air issues by increasing the humidity in a room.

 I’ll explain more about humidity, cool mist vs warm mist humidifiers, and more below.
 Note that under normal circumstances, no internal filter is required for this model.
 I’ll cover that in more detail later.

 The humidifier arrived well-packaged and safe.
 Crane uses eco-friendly packing materials including inserts made of recycled cardboard.
 The owner’s manual uses non-toxic materials as well.
 Both are a plus in my book.
 It’s well-packaged and arrived in good shape when I got it.

 My humidifier arrived in great shape and well packaged.
 One thing that stood out was the owner’s manual.
 It’s written in very clear and simple-to-follow details.
 Additionally, the company notes that they use recycled materials for both the packaging and the owner’s manual.

 I found that a positive and a great little addition, personally.

 Additionally, right upon opening it up you find some helpful basic instructions.
-That’s a nice touch as well, and one I haven’t seen on but a few other air quality products.
+That’s a nice touch as well, and one I haven’t seen much elsewhere.